armandogarcia17/Power-Electronics-for-Renewable-Energy-and-EV-Charging/README.md

 - [Video References](#video-references)
 - [How to Use This Repository](#how-to-use-this-repository)

+## Getting Started
+Accessing the Module
+On MATLAB Online:
+Use the OpenInMO.png link to download the module.
+You will be prompted to log in or create a MathWorks account.
+The project will be loaded, and you will see an app with several navigation options to get you started.

+On Desktop:
+Download or clone this repository.
+Open MATLAB, navigate to the folder containing these scripts and double-click on xxx.
+It will add the appropriate files to your MATLAB path and open an app that asks you where you would like to start.

+Ensure you have all the required products (listed below) installed.
+If you need to include a product, add it using the Add-On Explorer.
+To install an add-on, go to the Home tab and select AddOnsIcon.png Add-Ons > Get Add-Ons.

 ## Lecture Navigation

 Start with the charger lectures if your focus is EV infrastructure, or start with the PV and wind lectures if your focus is renewable generation and grid integration.